 bs= specifies the block size, in KB, for the target array.
 This option is only valid for stripped RAID levels.
-Default is 64KB.

 sector= specifies the logical sector size, in B/KB, for the target array.
 This option is only valid for stripped RAID levels.
 The default is 512 Bytes.